InEngine/TableUI/README.md

 @import "./vendor/tableui.css"; /* resources/css/vendor/tableui.css */
 ```

-**Standalone bundle:** `resources/css/tableui-standalone.css` imports Tailwind + `tableui.css` and is the **Vite input**
-for maintainers.
-Building produces `public/css/tableui.css` for environments that link a precompiled stylesheet instead
-of merging into the app pipeline:
+Some setups link a precompiled stylesheet instead of merging into the app’s Vite/Tailwind build.
+Maintainers (or anyone
+developing this package from a path checkout) can build that bundle with:

 ```bash
 cd vendor/inengine/tableui   # or this package’s root when developing the package